alan-lira/CCPE-2022-MapReduce-Spark-Cloud/README.md

 - The _spreadsheets_ folder provides, in detail, all the experimental configurations and results obtained in the referred paper; and

-- The _tutorials_ folder provides step-by-step guides to set up and start a Spark Standalone cluster using Ubuntu (Linux) operating system and to execute the _Diff Sequences Spark_ application on a running Spark Standalone cluster.
+- The _tutorials_ folder provides step-by-step guides to set up and start a Spark Standalone cluster using Ubuntu (Linux) operating system, install and configure AWS CLI, and execute the _Diff Sequences Spark_ application on a running Spark Standalone cluster.